 For the sofa, I decided on a sectional from Raymour and Flanigan’s Kipling line – I liked the traditional rolled arms, the comfort of the deep seat and back cushions, and the fact that the grey herringbone chenille fabric would be forgiving in a room frequented by children!
 From there I waffled a little bit on whether to go with a traditional L-shaped sectional or the big daddy sectional that included a chaise.
 I ultimately decided on the BIG Kipling four-piece sectional.
 And I don’t regret that choice one little bit.
 It is so comfortable and roomy and has been absolutely perfect for movie nights and football afternoons with both just our family and with friends and extended family hanging out there with us too.
 My girls even had a sleepover down here last week and three girls fit more than comfortably sleeping on the sofa.

 I fell in love with the Brooks Accent Chair the moment I saw it on Raymour and Flanigan’s site and knew I wanted to include it in the room.
 I love everything about this chair.
 The style is a bit of a nod to Adirondack chair style but in an elevated design.
 It has that familiar slope that makes Adirondack chairs so comfortable for lounging but the thick seat and back cushions make it even more comfy.
 The Brooks chair is just as pretty from the back as from other angles, which makes it perfect for the spot where it sits in the finished basement family room, where the back is what you see when you walk down the stairs.
 It’s light enough that it can easily be moved to face either the sofa for conversation or turned toward the TV.
+With the TV scenario… We were unsure whether or not to go for a TV (like we have) or a projector, as this is a chill out space we were going to get a projector from RM Projectors.com to make this area more appealing to the kids however, as we’d mainly be watching the news and basic channels, buying a projector would be a little over kill!
 The finish on the wood is perfectly distressed (just a little) and the cushions are this great super dark green with the slightest bit of fading to give it almost an heirloom look.
 Basically…the absolute perfect polished but casual chair for a finished basement family room that I want to feel both pretty and laid-back.

 I mentioned in this post that I had to delay sharing the finished room with you because the first of this Alana marble coffee table I ordered from Raymour and Flanigan arrived at their warehouse broken.
 The whole experience of dealing with them when this happened was more than positive and just another example of why I will always look to them for furnishing my house in the future – amazing furniture selection and even more amazing customer care and service.
 They are such a wonderful company to work with.
 But back to the table.
 It is glorious – simple, clean lines and the perfect blend of modern styling and classic materials.
 I adore this table.